This interface provides methods to construct Circulant matrices.

 Eigenvalues of a circulant matrix can be efficiently computed using

-the Fast Fourier Transform of the generating vector c
+the Fast Fourier Transform of the generating vector c.
+Likewise,

 its eigenvectors are simply the corresponding Fourier modes.